Carnival of Venice: Arlecchino

-Arlecchino, meaning harlequin in Italian, is a zanni character of the commedia.
-He is meant to be a kind of "noble savage", devoid of reason and full of emotion, a peasant, a servant, even a slave.
-His originally wooden and later leather half-mask painted black depicts him as having a short, blunt, ape-like nose, a set of wide, round, arching eyebrows, a rounded beard, and always a "bump" upon his forehead meant to signify a devil's horn.
+Arlecchino ("Harlequin" in English) is a Zanni character of the commedia.
+He is meant to be a type of "noble savage", devoid of reason and full of emotion, a peasant, a servant, even a slave.
+His originally wooden and later leather half-mask painted black depicts him as having a short, wide nose, a set of wide, round, arching eyebrows, a rounded beard, and always a "bump" upon his forehead meant to signify a devil's horn.
 He is a theatrical counterpoint to and often servant of Pantalone, and the two characters often appeared together on the stage.